 All of the sites in the campground are well-maintained and offer a decent amount of space.
 That said, the most desirable sites, in our opinion, are those on the outer edge of the loops, particularly those that abut the open desert – for example, sites 71-89.

-Borrego Palm Canyon Campground, which is split into three seperate loops, features simple but well maintained facilities, including potable (drinkable) water from spigots and water fountains, flush toilets and token operated showers with hot water.
+Borrego Palm Canyon Campground, which is split into three separate loops, features simple but well-maintained facilities, including potable (drinkable) water from spigots and water fountains, flush toilets, and token-operated showers with hot water.
 Each site offers a picnic table and a shade ramada, which comes in handy during when the desert sun beats down midday.

 The showers operate on tokens that you need to buy from the ranger station at the entrance to the campground.
-It can be a bit of a walk back to the entrance, so it's a good idea to pick them up when you check in.
-Each token gets you 4 minutes of water, and our experience is that one or two tokens is plenty for a shower.
+It can be a bit of a walk back to the entrance, so it’s a good idea to pick them up when you check-in.
+Each token gets you 4 minutes of water, and our experience is that one or two tokens are plenty for a shower.

 You can purchase fire would at the ranger booth at the campground entrance and pick it up just past the entrance on the right.
-Don't gather firewood in the park--the dead wood provides important nutrients to the desert ecosystem (if your planning to make smores, bring your own marshmellow roasting spits instead of using branches from live or dead vegetation in and around the campground.)
+Don’t gather firewood in the park–the dead wood provides important nutrients to the desert ecosystem (if your planning to make smores, bring your own marshmallows roasting spits instead of using branches from live or dead vegetation in and around the campground.)

 Generators can only be operated from 10 am to 8 pm.

-There's a lot to do near Borrego Palm Canyon Campground.
-There are several trails that can be accessed from the campground, including Borrego Palm Canyon Trail, Panoramic Overlook Trail and the Visitor's Center Interpretive Trail, which brings you to the state park visitor’s center.
+There’s a lot to do near Borrego Palm Canyon Campground.
+There are several trails that can be accessed from the campground, including Borrego Palm Canyon Trail, Panoramic Overlook Trail, and the Visitor’s Center Interpretive Trail, which brings you to the state park visitor’s center.
 The Slot Canyon Trail, known as “The Slot,” is another great option, about a 15-minute drive away.

-The visitor's center is worth a visit.
-The staff are highly knowledgeable about the park, and can make suggestion on hikes and points of interest, as well as provide information on road conditions and any area closures.
-The visitor's center featured nice museum quality exhibits on Anza Borrego's natural and cultural history.
+The visitor’s center is worth a visit.
+The staff are highly knowledgeable about the park and can make suggestions on hikes and points of interest, as well as provide information on road conditions and any area closures.
+The visitor’s center featured nice museum-quality exhibits on Anza Borrego’s natural and cultural history.
 It also has a small movie theater, where they show short films about the park.